GangSuUGA/Network-Sensor-Location-Problem/01_A_node-based_modeling_approach.md

 Link flow inference is to infer the unobserved link flows based on the observed link flows.
 There are two main approaches to inferring link flows: node-based approach and link-based approach.
-But here we only focus on node-based approach.

 # Node-based Approach
 Let G = (V*,E) denote a transportation network, where V* denotes the set of nodes and E the set of links.